aditya-shri/Guide/Readme.md

 Of course, no product can be completly helpful since everyone needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by opening an issue.

+## Note

-<b>Note</b> : In order to avoid plagiarism, I have removed some files from the project directory.
+In order to avoid plagiarism, I have removed some files from the project directory.
 Without them , this app will not work.
 If you want to use the project for personal use, please <a href="#contact">Contact</a> me

 ### Built With